adambard/learnxinyminutes-docs/perl6.html.markdown

 # with arbitrary precondition :
 multi is-big(Int $n where * > 10) { True }
 multi is-big(Int $) { False }

+# you can also name these checks, by creating "subsets" :
+subset Even of Int where * %% 2;

 ### Containers
 # In Perl 6, values are actually stored in "containers".